DOI-BOR/et-demands/docs/model_inputs.rst

 A shapefile containing the locations of each weather station is also required and is used to generate the static input files.
 The shapefile must contain the following attributes:

 - STATION_ID - Weather station ID
-- *ETZONE_ID* - Zone ID.
-This can include HUC8, HUC10, COUNTRYNAME, OR GRIDMET_ID
 - LAT - Weather station latitude
 - LON - Weather station longitude
 - [*optional*] *ELEV* [ELEV_FT; ELEV_M] - Weather station elevation in feet or meters.
 This field is optional and only required if running the RefET model to estimate reference ET.